ElektraInitiative/libelektra/doc/tutorials/cascading.md

 ## Cascading

-Cascading triggers secondary actions when, for example, the key isn't found.
+Cascading triggers actions when, for example, the key isn't found.
-This concept is used for our previous example of using `system` configuration as default values.
+This concept is used for our previous example of using `system` configuration when the `user` configuration is not defined.
 When a key starts with `/`, *cascading lookup* will automatically be performed. e.g. using `/test` instead of `system/test` will do a cascading lookup.

 ## Override links